Thelma Moss: Parapsychologist to the Stars

 According to Barry Taff, in one tragic incident, research subjects at the lab predicted the murder-suicide perpetrated by character actor Albert Salmi.
 His career included roles in many films including Escape from the Planet of the Apes, Caddyshack, and Dragonslayer.
 He also appeared in numerous TV shows such as Gunsmoke, Lost in Space, and The Twilight Zone.
 Albert Salmi’s second wife Roberta, who only visited Thelma’s lab out of casual curiosity, brushed off the dire psychic advice and, many years later, was fatally shot by Albert in April 1990 before he turned the gun on himself, just as the lab’s psychics had foreseen.

 Carol Burnett wrote about her visit to Thelma’s lab in her memoir, entitled In Such Good Company: Eleven Years of Laughter, Mayhem, and Fun in the Sandbox.
 Thelma devised a special experiment just for Carol.
-Thelma photographed Carol’s fingertips using the Kirlian technique to get a baseline reading.
+Thelma photographed Carol’s fingertips using the Kirlian photography technique to get a baseline reading.
 Carol was intrigued by the initial photograph that captured “shooting lights surrounding each finger.”
 Then Thelma asked Carol to pick a persona from the long list of characters she portrayed on The Carol Burnett Show, her long-running sketch comedy hit.
 Carol was to secretly take on the feelings each character one-by-one.

 For each character, Thelma snapped a new Kirlian photograph and each aura was dramatically different.
 Eunice’s anger and frustration was demonstrated in an aura which was very “close to her fingers” with no shooting lights.
 At the other extreme was Chiquita (a parody of the vivacious and ubiquitous 70s flamenco guitarist and all-round entertainer Charo).
 Her “aura was shooting out all over the place.”
 The aura of the deranged has-been silent film actress Nora Desmond was “uneven and kind of spikey.”
 Carol was amazed when Thelma was able to correctly identify all the characters by personality, simply by examining the differences in the light emanations or auras in the photos.
 Carol’s story so impressed actor Alan Arkin that he included it in his memoirs as well.
+Want to see the scenes inspired by their journey?
+Our ghost tours walks through haunted film locations in L.A.

 In Finding Peter: A True Story of the Hand of Providence and Evidence of Life After Death, William Peter Blatty, author of The Exorcist, tells of the time that he and director Billy Friedkin visited Thelma’s lab as part of their research for the film.
 Thelma had arranged for them to meet with a young police officer, a percipient who had demonstrated the power of psychometry, the ability to read objects psychically.
 Without explanation, William presented the psychic a religious medal, which had belonged to his late mother.
 Although the psychic provided a detailed description of a white frame house with a white fence near a railroad and a black and white dog, William was disappointed by the reading since the images seemingly had no relevance.
 However, months later, he was shocked by the exact match when he asked his older sister to describe where the family lived in Lebanon before he was born.